 They are all fear-based, talking about toxins, government conspiracies, and chemophobia.

 Despite their ‘toxic’ claims, tap water isn’t poison (unless you live in Flint, in which case, all bets are off).
-It’s highly regulated, and anyone who tells you otherwise is probably using fear tactics to try and sell you something.
-Namely, a $5000 water ionizer that does absolutely nothing.
+It’s highly regulated, and anyone who tells you otherwise is probably using fear tactics to try and sell you something….like a $5000 Kangen water ionizer that does absolutely nothing.
 Evil.